RISE Sleep Tracker

 4. Your Period and Menstrual Cycle

-A 2020 study found total sleep time, deep sleep, and sleep efficiency (how long you spend actually sleeping in bed) decreased, and sleep onset latency (how long it takes to fall asleep) increased when women were on their periods.
+A 2020 study found total sleep time, deep sleep, and sleep efficiency decreased, and sleep onset latency (how long it takes to fall asleep) increased when women were on their periods.

-Here’s how your period can be making you feel tired:
+Here’s how your period can cause low energy:

-• Hormone fluctuations can change your sleep architecture: Sleep architecture is how your body moves through the sleep stages.
-Estrogen is linked to rapid-eye-movement sleep (REM) and progesterone increases non-rapid-eye-movement (NREM) sleep.
+• Hormone fluctuations can change your sleep stages: Estrogen is linked to rapid-eye-movement sleep (REM) and progesterone increases non-rapid-eye-movement (NREM) sleep.

-• Heavy bleeding can lead to iron deficiency anemia: The main symptom of iron deficiency anemia is fatigue.
-You may also get anxiety about heavy bleeding onto your bed sheets, and anxiety can easily keep you up at night, or you may have to get up during the night to change your pad, tampon, or menstrual cup.
+• Heavy bleeding can lead to iron deficiency anemia: This is when you don’t have enough red blood cells.
+The main symptom of iron deficiency anemia is fatigue.
+You may also get anxious about bleeding onto your bed sheets, which can keep you up, or you may have to get up during the night to change your pad, tampon, or menstrual cup.
 (Can you sleep with a tampon in?
 Technically yes, but we recommend tampon alternatives instead.)

 5. Pregnancy

-During pregnancy, hormonal changes can impact your sleep and energy levels.
-Progesterone increases in the first trimester, which can make you feel drowsy.
+Progesterone increases in the first trimester of pregnancy, which can make you feel drowsy.
 You’re also likely to develop sleep-disordered breathing and insomnia during this time.

 Aside from sleep, morning sickness, anxiety about pregnancy, and carrying extra weight can leave you feeling drained during the day.